On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Theoretical Analysis

 Although the max-margin direction in Equation (\ref{eq:max_margin}), where the parameters converge based on Theorem~\ref{thm:converge}, does not have an analytical expression, the results in~\cite{wang2020benign} indicate that, in the over-parameterization regime and when the training data is sampled from a GMM, the max-margin direction is the min-norm interpolation of the data with high probability.
 Since the latter has an analytical form given by $\rmX^T (\rmX \rmX^T)^{-1}\vy$, we can then calculate the exact generalization performance of the trained model as stated in the following theorem.

-\begin{theorem} If a logistic regression model is adversarially trained on $n$ separable training instances sampled from the $l$-th component of the GMM model described in (\ref{eq:gmm}).
-If $\frac{m}{n\log n}$ is sufficiently large\footnote{Specifically, $m$ and $n$ need to satisfy $m > 10 n \log n + n -1$ and $m > C n r_l \sqrt{\log 2 n}\|\veta\|$.
-The constant $C$ is derived in the proof of Theorem 1 in~\cite{wang2020benign}.}, then with probability $1 - O(\frac{1}{n})$, the expected adversarial test error $\gR$ under the adversarial budget $\gS^{(2)}(\epsilon)$, which is a function of $r_l$ and $\epsilon$, on the whole GMM model described in (\ref{eq:gmm}) is given by
+\begin{theorem} If a logistic regression model is adversarially trained on $n$ separable training instances sampled from the $l$-th component of the GMM described in (\ref{eq:gmm}), $\{p_k\}_{k = 1}^K$ are the probabilities of sampling from the $k$-th component of the GMM; when $\frac{m}{n\log n}$ is sufficiently large\footnote{Specifically, $m$ and $n$ need to satisfy $m > 10 n \log n + n -1$ and $m > C n r_l \sqrt{\log 2 n}\|\veta\|$.
+The constant $C$ is derived in the proof of Theorem 1 in~\cite{wang2020benign}.}, then with probability $1 - O(\frac{1}{n})$, the expected adversarial test error $\gR$ under the adversarial budget $\gS^{(2)}(\epsilon)$, which is a function of $r_l$ and $\epsilon$, on the whole GMM described in (\ref{eq:gmm}) is given by